hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 There are other operators that you can see in the [API Reference](https://hasura.io/docs/latest/graphql/core/api-reference/graphql-api/query.html#whereexp) documentation.
 ## Summary {#summary}

-- You can now make GraphQL queries
+- You can now write simple and nested GraphQL queries
 - You know how to pass arguments to your GraphQL queries
 - You know how to make your arguments dynamic by using query variables
+- You know how to use the `limit` and `offset` arguments
+- You know how to filter your queries with the `where` clause

-Next, let's look at writing data and not just fetching data!
+Next, we'll look at writing data and not just fetching data!